tvmlabs/tvm-sdk/tvm_cli/README.md

 #### 9.8.1.
 Call fee command

-This command executes smart contract call locally, calculates fees and prints table of all fees in nanotons.
+This command executes smart contract call locally, calculates fees and prints table of all fees in VMSHELLs.
 Command has the same option as [tvm-cli call](#441-call-contract-on-the-blockchain) command:

 ```bash